-Find out more about what drives dogs to dig in order to determine how to prevent a dog digging in places you don’t want them to.
+Find out more about why dogs dig so you can prevent them from digging in places you don’t want them to.

-Here are a few possible reasons why your dog’s favourite pastime is digging holes:
+Here are a few possible reasons why one of your dog’s favourite pastimes is having a good dig:

-Any time in the past when we created breeds to do a certain job, we enhanced certain natural instincts by breeding from dogs who did a certain behaviour really well – and who found it hugely rewarding.
+Any time in the past when we created breeds to do a certain job, we enhanced certain natural instincts by breeding from dogs who did particular behaviours really well – and who found it hugely rewarding.
 As a result, for many terriers, this digging behaviour is their very favourite thing to do – and so to stop them from doing it is unfair and can impact their quality of life.
-In fact, they need an outlet for that behaviour to be happy.
-You just have to make sure they are digging where you want them to – and not in your best flower beds!
+They need an outlet for that behaviour in order to be happy – but you just have to make sure they are digging where you want them to – and not in your best flower beds!

 Other breeds can and do love digging too – so know your own dog!

-If your dog is bored or frustrated, they may start digging as a way to occupy themselves.
+If your dog is bored or frustrated and left alone out in the garden, they may start digging as a way to occupy themselves.

 All dogs need an enriching life – and it is up to you to provide that.
 If they are not getting enough exercise, enough social interaction, enough breed or type- specific enrichment, and a chance to use their brain and their natural instincts, they can very easily turn to self-directed behaviours – such as digging – that fulfil these hardwired needs.

 In some ways, our dog’s senses are far keener than ours – and sometimes there can be things lurking under our lawns or flower beds that we don’t know anything about.
-It may be that your dog has picked up on something that you haven’t, and they are determined to hunt them out – and maybe believe they’re doing you a favour!
+It might be that your dog has picked up on something that you haven’t, and they are determined to hunt them out!
 Dogs often have a natural instinct to hunt, and if your pet has detected a pest problem in your garden, they may well be digging to hunt out the pests.
-This kind of digging will usually be location-specific and they will be unlikely to want to dig in other places – unless you have a serious infestation!
+This kind of digging in a dog who doesn’t usually dig will usually be location-specific and they will be less likely to want to dig in other places – unless you have a serious infestation!

 If you have a dog whose greatest joy is digging, giving them a place of their own to dig – that is far more rewarding than your flower beds – can be the very best solution.
 They still get to do the thing that makes them happy and gives them joy – and, by putting it under your control, you get to enjoy your garden in peace (and make muddy paws a thing of the past).